rigetti/pyquil/docs/source/basics.rst

     p = Program(X(3))

-We've tested this on the QVM, and we've reserved a lattice on the QPU which has qubits 4, 5, and 6, but not qubit 3.
+We've tested this on the QVM, and we've targeted a lattice on the QPU which has qubits 4, 5, and 6, but not qubit 3.
-Rather than rewrite our program for each reservation, we modify our program to tell the compiler to do this for us.
+Rather than rewrite our program, we modify our program to tell the compiler to do this for us.

 .. code:: python